davidly/ntvdm/README.md

 other emulators.

-The emulator can simulate running at a given clock rate, however the number of cycles needed for each instruction varies widely between various sources and the code doesn't check for misaligned memory access, not get details of mult/div operations correct, so the results are only an aproximatiion.
+The emulator can simulate running at a given clock rate, however the number of cycles needed for each instruction varies widely between various sources.
+The code doesn't check for misaligned memory access and doesn't get details of mult/div operations correct, so the results are only an aproximatiion.

 Using mips version 1.20 (a benchmark application from 1986 written by Chips and Technologies) then if the clock is set to /s:4500000 (4.5 Mhz) the 8086 emulator runs at about the same speed an actual 8088 running at 4.77Mhz.

 Given  the  wide variability online regarding the  performance differences between the 8088 and 8086 (5%-50%) this seems quite close.

 ### Applications Tested